kaileymd/Mod-1-Kickstarter-Analysis/README.md

 # Kickstarting with Excel

 ## Project Overview
 So you want to crowdfund your dream project - now what?
-This project will delve into Kickstarter campaign data to discover any relevant trends to help you make your project a success.
+This project will delve into Kickstarter campaign data to discover any trends between campaign outcomes.

 ### Purpose
 This analysis will look at the performance of projects in the 'Theater' category, including plays, musicals, and theater spaces, to provide insight and actionable takeaways to make *Fever*, Louise's play, a possibility.
 Louise is an upcoming playwright who anticipates needing $10,000 to fund *Fever*.